1. Gautama Buddha was born in __________.

 Explanation: Avalokiteshvara embodies universal compassion.

-46. The Bodhisattva Manjushri represents:
+46. The Bodhisattva Manjushri represents__________.

 A) Power